mattljones/e-Health/README.md

 - excessively tested and evaluated by TA and Professor
 - our system is ready to showcase and tested by the actual users

-Our dummy data is stored [here](config/dummy_data)
+Our dummy data is stored [here](config/dummy_data).

 ## Database execution
+When downloading the zip file of this project, the database is already initialized and no further action is required.
+However, it is possible to perform the below mentioned actions via running the explicit scripts.

-The database must be systematically taken down before being initialized.
+The database must be systematically **taken down before being initialized**.
 ### Taking database down
 Please run [down_db.py](config/down_db.py)
 ### Initializing database
 Please run [initialize_db.py](config/initialize_db.py)

 ## Menu navigation

+Overall Strategy here...

+### Nested dictionaries

+### Displaying menus

+### User input menus